salvo1404/lumen-microservice/README.md

 The Repository Pattern is one of the most popular patterns to create an enterprise level application.

-In simple terms, a repository basically works as a mediator between the business logic layer and the data access layer of the application.
+In simple terms, a repository works as a mediator between the business logic layer and the data access layer of the application.

 Using the Repository Pattern has many advantages: